Entry-to-Practice PharmD Degree

 Our Entry-to-Practice PharmD program offers the highest quality education in pharmaceutical sciences, equipping our graduates for a variety of career opportunities in pharmacy practice, research and teaching.
 Our grads are shaping developments in policy and practice in British Columbia and beyond.
 Be a player in the fast-evolving health care landscape.
 We have the program that will get you out in front.

-The Entry-to-Practice Doctor of Pharmacy program of the Faculty of Pharmaceutical Sciences at the University of British Columbia has been awarded the status of Provisional Accreditation by the Canadian Council for Accreditation of Pharmacy Programs until 2020.
+The Doctor of Pharmacy program of the Faculty of Pharmaceutical Sciences at the University of British Columbia has been awarded Accreditation status by the Canadian Council for Accreditation of Pharmacy Programs for a six-year term ending June 30, 2026.

 The Entry-to-Practice Doctor of Pharmacy program is a four-year professional program designed to prepare graduates for the current and future scope of pharmacy practice in healthcare settings such as community, primary care, ambulatory care, and hospital practice; and for industry, government, and other specialized fields.